badfeather/bfnest/README.md

 ### HTML
 * Provide enough classes and containers to target what I need in the CSS with as little specificity as possible, but not get obnoxious about it.
 * Keep class names reasonably semantic, opting for describing their function more than their presentation.
-* If not use SMACSS and BEM methodoligies outright, at least get what they're going for and strive for something similar.
+* If not use SMACSS and BEM methodologies outright, at least get what they're going for and strive for something similar.
 * Validate!
 Keep it accessible.
 * Establish a clear document outline via the HTML5 structure.

 ### JS
-* Provide vendor scripts, ie. Modernizr, Respond.js, etc. to make responsive sites.
 * Keep the scripts lean by concatenating and minifying whenever possible and minimizing the amount of calls to external scripts.

 ### Theme